cow-mc/Cowlection/README.md

 # Cowlection
+> Cow's collection ➔ Cowlection

-A client-side only Forge mod by [Cow](https://namemc.com/profile/Cow) providing various things related to communication. :cow2:
+Cowlection is a client-side-only Forge mod by [Cow](https://namemc.com/profile/Cow) for Minecraft version 1.8.9.
+It is a collection of different features mainly focused on Hypixel SkyBlock. 🐄

 ## Current features
 | Feature                                                                 | Command/Usage                           |